 Instructions

-• Season: Combine the Kosher salt and freshly ground black pepper in a small bowl or spice shaker, then evenly season the brisket on all sides.
+• Season: Combine the Kosher salt and coarse ground black pepper in a small bowl or spice shaker, then evenly season the brisket on all sides.
 Let the brisket sit out at room temperature for 1 hour while you set up your smoker.

 Video